 Her reflection and researches are often based on literature and philosophy.
 It's how she wanted to pay homage to writers through the use of video.

-Her fist video, amnesia — on forgotten or hidden memories revived by writers, sometimes at the risk of their life —, has been conceived as an installation for her exhibition Do you remember?, that occurred in Brussels in September-October 2014.
+Her fist video, amnesia — on forgotten or hidden memories revived by writers, sometimes at the risk of their life —, has been conceived as an installation for her exhibition Do you remember?, in Brussels in 2014 and has been regularly shown ever since.
+She is currently working on her second video.

 “The serious and destabilizing themes of wars and genocides have been conveyed regularly in Lucile Bertrand's visual art for several decades.
 Using objects, sculptures, drawings and installations — characterized by textual references, delicate materials and spatial agility — the artist consciously conveys the materialization and interrogation of terror and dignity denied in and by society.
 In 2014, for Do you remember?, she turns to video, exploiting the informative and emotional potential of this medium.”